Daines Kapp Insurance Brokers Ltd

 |---|---|

-| Material Damage: Covers your buildings, machinery, plant, and stock against fire, flood, theft, and storm damage. | Employers’ Liability: A legal requirement if you have any staff.
-See the GOV.UK guidelines for details on the £5M minimum. |
+| Material Damage Covers buildings, machinery, plant, and stock against fire, flood, theft, and storm damage. |

-| Business Interruption: Protects your Gross Profit.
-If a fire stops you trading, this pays your overheads and lost profit until you recover. | Public Liability: Protects against claims from the public or visitors for injury or property damage at your premises. |
+| Business Interruption Protects your Gross Profit.
+If a fire stops you trading, this covers overheads and lost profit until you recover. |

-| Goods in Transit: Covers your stock while it is on the move, whether in your own vehicles or with third-party hauliers. | Products Liability: Essential for manufacturers.
-Covers damages if a product you made or supplied causes injury or damage. |
+| Goods in Transit Covers your stock while on the move, whether in your own vehicles or with third-party hauliers. |

-| Money & Assault: Covers cash on premises, in transit to the bank, and in safes. | Directors’ & Officers’ Liability: Protects your management team personally against allegations of wrongful acts. |
+| Money & Assault Covers cash on premises, in transit to the bank, and held in safes. |

-By walking your factory floor or warehouse, we spot risks that a computer algorithm misses.
-For instance, we might notice that your “Business Interruption” period is too short to replace a specific German-made machine, or that your security protections qualify you for a discount.
+We believe you cannot properly insure a business from behind a desk.
+For our regional commercial clients, we often undertake a site visit — walking your factory floor or warehouse to spot risks that a computer algorithm misses.
+We might notice that your Business Interruption period is too short to replace a specific piece of specialist machinery, or that your security arrangements qualify you for a premium discount.
+This hands-on approach is why clients in manufacturing and engineering have stayed with us for decades.

 Yes.
 We can extend the policy to cover stock held at third-party storage locations, bonded warehouses, or goods temporarily at a subcontractor’s premises for processing.
+This is an important extension for businesses with complex supply chains or outsourced logistics.

 Daines Kapp Insurance Brokers Ltd